 A few decades ago, over 1,000 missile sites were scattered across the grasslands of the Midwest.
 At its peak, ready to detonate at a moment’s notice and capable of striking anywhere within 30 minutes.
 Their construction began in the 1960s.
 They continued in operation until 1991, when the Strategic Arms Reduction Treaty was signed between the United States and Russia.

-Getting to the Minuteman Missile National Historic Site
+Where to Find the Minuteman Missile Silo Historic Site

-Get Started at Minuteman Missile NHS Visitor Center
+Things to Do at Minuteman Missile NHS: Start at the Visitor Center

 It’s open year-round and the hours are 8:00am to 4:00pm.
 It’s open every day except federal holidays between March 1st and December 1st.
 During the winter, the Minuteman Missile NHS Visitor Center is closed on Sunday-Monday.